How to read

 Disrobing in a hotel is special: the puddling of pants or skirt onto a floor unsullied by the rest of your life.

-The wall-to-wall window at my room’s far end is uncovered, and I leave it that way.
+The wide window at my room’s far end is uncovered, and I leave it that way.
 I believe in the city dweller’s compact, and, as such, I must offer to the anonymous world the same view that I myself have taken in.
 (To clarify: any use of magnification, optical or digital, violates this compact, which exists between humans alone: slivers of pink, no taller than crescent moons, regarding each other across gulfs that are very importantly unbridgeable.
 Once, in downtown Los Angeles, I saw the glint of a lens across Flower Street, and oh, how I glared.
 There is a man still crouched beside his window in a tower there, immobile, turned to stone.)
 Many years ago, in Milan, I rented an apartment that faced a plaza and, across it, a huge old hotel.
 I miss that apartment.
 Both buildings are gone now — the one I lived in, and the one I watched with such amusement.

 So: skirt, puddled.
 The room, I notice and appreciate, is the appropriate temperature for this.
 Temperature matters critically to the sleep consultant.
 It’s one of the two or three most important things.
-The architect whines to the sleep consultant over gimlets that “it’s incredibly difficult to regulate the temperature in buildings of this size and complexity,” but the sleep consultant is not here for excuses.
+The architect whines to the sleep consultant over martinis that “it’s incredibly difficult to regulate the temperature in buildings of this size and complexity,” but the sleep consultant is not here for excuses.
 She has come for air across her legs and now her back, a current with no detectable source.
 The room should be a temperature such that contact with any surface — the bedding, the bathroom tile — offers a spark of coolness fading instantly to comfort.
 The sleep consultant should travel the space in a sheath of her own warmth.

 In hotels, I explode.
 I am only digging for my preferred soap, but somehow my clothes have formed a blast radius around my travel bag.
 I’d like to try my hand at making these bags; maybe go to school for industrial design, material science.
 In class, I could be the cool elder who’s seen it all.
 I’ll assess the state of the industry when I wake up.